Phishing scams are one of the biggest security threats to your business right now.

 We also recommend using a password manager.
 This is software that creates long and strong random passwords that are impossible to guess for every account you have.

 It will store these passwords for you.
 And autofill login boxes to save you time (yes, password managers detect when they’re being asked to fill in details on a different page, such as a fake phishing page).

 Share this article with your whole team right now.
-And if anyone ever clicks a link they’re not sure about, ask us how to keep your business safe.
+And if anyone ever clicks a link they’re not sure about, Brantford IT Support Services can help you to keep your business safe.